-- (C) Democracy in our representative form of government requires that the public have an opportunity to understand the government's activities and to communicate its concerns to its elected and appointed representatives, and that those representatives have an adequate opportunity to consider those concerns and then act effectively and in a timely manner.
-The City of Santa Rosa honors all of those who live in our community and values their input and feedback. - (D) The government's obligation is to balance these expectations responsibly in such a way that it is able to function and carry out its mission of ensuring the public's health, safety and general welfare in a fiscally and environmentally sustainable manner. - (E) Openness strengthens our democracy and promotes efficiency and effectiveness in Government, and must be embedded in the City's way of doing business by implementing sustainable structures that transcend political and staffing fluctuations. - (F) Accordingly, the purpose of this chapter is to clarify and supplement the Ralph M. Brown Act, and the California Public Records Act, and codify certain existing policies and practices that exceed these legal requirements.
-In addition, this chapter, allows opportunities to adopt new practices based on the recommendations of the Mayor's Open Government Task Force to ensure that the public has an adequate opportunity to be informed of the City's activities, to communicate its concerns to its elected and appointed officials, and to work collaboratively to develop solutions in a participatory manner.
+(C) Democracy in our representative form of government requires that the public have an opportunity to understand the government's activities and to communicate its thoughts and concerns to its elected and appointed representatives, and that those

+- representatives have an early and adequate opportunity to consider those thoughts and concerns and then act effectively and in a timely manner.
+The City of Santa Rosa honors all of those who live in our community and values their input and feedback. - (D) The government's obligation is to balance these expectations responsibly in such a way that it is able to function and carry out its mission of ensuring the public's health, safety and general welfare in a fiscally and environmentally sustainable manner. - (E) Openness strengthens our democracy and promotes efficiency and effectiveness in Government, and must be embedded in the City's way of doing business by implementing sustainable structures that transcend political and staffing fluctuations. - (F) Accordingly, the purpose of this chapter is to establish new local standards to elarify and supplement the provisions of the Ralph M. Brown Act, and the California Public Records Act, and to codify certain existing policies and practices that exceed the state law these legal requirements.
+In addition, Tthis chapter, allows opportunities to adopt new practices based on the recommendations of the Mayor's Open Government Task Force to ensure that the public has an early and adequate opportunity to be informed of the City's activities, to communicate its thoughts and concerns to its elected and appointed officials, and to work collaboratively to develop solutions in a participatory manner.